-Product Title of Standards or Code of Practice Standard Code Price Pumpkin Specification for grades of fresh agricultural produce - Part 8: CRS 24 Part 8: USD 34.06 Pumpkins 2010

-- avoid misunderstanding and confusion among those involved in the marketing chain; - provide an objective basis for relating price to quality; - encourage better selection, packaging and presentation of produce as a means of obtaining greater income overall; and - assist exporters in meeting export market requirements and thereby enhancing their reputation and market position.

-This standard specifies the quality requirements for pumpkin, Cucurbita pepo (Duch.
-Ex Lam.) to be supplied fresh to the consumer at the preparation and packaging stages.

-This standard does not apply to products for industrial processing.

-Product Title of Standards or Code of Practice Standard Code Price Sweet Peppers Specification for grades of fresh agricultural produce - Part 9: Sweet CRS 24-Part 9: USD 35.03 Peppers 2010

-This CARICOM Regional Standard is designed to improve the regional and international market competitiveness of Sweet Pepper and to address critical concerns relating to quality in the production of the Sweet Peppers in the region.
-It aims to:

-- avoid misunderstanding and confusion among those involved in the marketing chain; - provide an objective basis for relating price with quality; - encourage better selection, packaging and presentation of produce as a means of obtaining greater income overall; and - assist exporters and their countries in meeting export market requirements and thereby enhancing their reputation and market position.

-This standard specifies the requirements of sweet peppers (Capsicum annuum L. var. grossum) which are to be supplied fresh to the consumer market at the export or import control stages, after preparation and packaging.
+Product Title of Standards or Code of Practice Standard Code Price Pumpkin Specification for grades of fresh agricultural produce - Part 8: Pumpkins CRS 24 Part 8: 2010 USD 34.06 avoid misund provide an o encourage b assist export This standard specioreparation and page tion and market posit ion.
+Product not apply to products for industrial processing.
+Title of Standards or Code of Practice Standard Code Price Sweet Peppers Specification for grades of fresh agricultural produce - Part 9: Sweet Peppers CRS 24-Part 9: 2010 USD 35.03 address critical cond avoid misund provide an o encourage b assist export This standard speci gional Standard is designed to improve the regional and international market co cerns relating to quality in the production of the Sweet Peppers in the region.
+It derstanding and confusion among those involved in the marketing chain; bjective basis for relating price with quality; etter selection, packaging and presentation of produce as a means of obtaining ters and their countries in meeting export market requirements and thereby enh fies the requirements of sweet peppers (Capsicum annuum L. var. grossum) when the export or import control stages, after preparation and packaging. aims to: greater income ove ancing their reputatio rall; and on and market position.

-The standard does not apply to sweet peppers for industrial processing

-Product Title of Standards or Code of Practice Standard Code Price Tomatoes Specification for grades of fresh agricultural produce - Part 10: CRS 24 Part 10: USD 36.97 Tomatoes 2010

-- avoid misunderstanding and confusion among those involved in the marketing chain; - provide an objective basis for relating price with quality; - encourage better selection, packaging and presentation of produce as a means of obtaining greater income overall; and - assist exporters and their countries in meeting export market requirements and thereby enhancing their reputation and market position

-This standard specifies the quality requirements of tomatoes of varieties (cultivars) grown from Lycopersicum esculentum Mill., which are to be supplied fresh to the consumer after preparation and packaging.

-The standard does not apply to tomatoes for industrial processing.

-Tomatoes covered under this standard may be classified into four commercial types:

-- a) "round";

-- b) "ribbed";

-- c) "oblong" or "elongated"; and

-- d) "cherry" tomatoes (including "cocktail" tomatoes).

-Sub-Section: Processed Food Product Title of Standards or Code of Practice Standard code Price Specification for Amchar and Kuchela CRS 22: 2010 USD 40.85

-This CARICOM Regional Standard has been prepared through the CARICOM Regional Organisation for Standards and Quality (CROSQ) to outline quality and acceptability requirements for the products known and traded within the CARICOM as achar, amchar and kuchela.

-The manufacture and trade of condiments made from pickled tropical fruits and or vegetables within the CARICOM is increasing due to the commercialisation of these fruits and vegetables and the increased demand in the global food trade.
-This market growth has also enabled
+Product Title of Standards or Code of Practice Standard Code Price Tomatoes Specification for grades of fresh agricultural produce - Part 10: Tomatoes CRS 24 Part 10: 2010 USD 36.97 avoid misund provide an ol encourage b assist export This standard specific supplied fresh to the standard does reprint the standard d ional Standard was developed in an effort to: lerstanding and confusion among those involved in the marketing chain; ojective basis for relating price with quality; etter selection, packaging and presentation of produce as a means of obtaining ers and their countries in meeting export market requirements and thereby enlines the quality requirements of tomatoes of varieties (cultivars) grown from Lyc consumer after preparation and packaging. g greater income over nancing their reputatio on and market position o) "ribbed"; c) "oblong" or "elor igated"; and d) "cherry" tomatoe es (including "cocktail" tomatoes).
+Sub-Section: Processed Food Product Title of Standards or Code of Practice Standard code Price Specification for Amchar and Kuchela CRS 22: 2010 USD 40.85 outline quality and a ional Standard has been prepared through the CARICOM Regional Organisat cceptability requirements for the products known and traded within the CARIC d trade of condiments made from pickled tropical fruits and or vegetables with f these fruits and vegetables and the increased demand in the global food trad OM as achar, amchar in the CARICOM is in and kuchela.